-- 18. For Contract Years 1 and 2, both parties fulfilled their contractual duties, with EOG purchasing and Hi-Crush selling and delivering the Annual Minimum of sand.
-However, at times EOG resisted complying with its purchase obligations, necessitating significant effort on Hi-Crush's part to ensure EOG's performance.
-In hindsight, EOG's reluctance to meet its contractual obligations were but a preview of EOG's conduct to come. - 19.
-To date and for Contract Year 3, EOG has purchased only tons of sand, less than half the Annual Minimum.
-Accordingly, for EOG to meet its required Annual Minimum, it must purchase tons of sand by December 31, 2020, or pay in shortfall damages if it fails to order more sand within the next 41 days.
+- 22. For Contract Years 1 and 2, both parties fulfilled their contractual duties, with EOG purchasing and Hi-Crush selling and delivering the Annual Minimum of frac sand.
+However, at times EOG resisted complying with its purchase obligations as frac sand prices dropped, necessitating significant effort on Hi-Crush's part to ensure EOG's performance.
+In hindsight, EOG's reluctance to meet its contractual obligations were but a preview of EOG's future conduct. - 23.
+For 2020 (i.e., Contract Year 3), EOG purchased only tons of sand, less than half the Annual Minimum.
+Accordingly, since EOG fell tons short of its required Annual Minimum, EOG must pay \$5,360,000 in shortfall damages.
 See Sand Purchase Agreement ¶¶ 1(a), 1h(i), 2(b).
-Additionally, the Sand Purchase Agreement remains in full force and effect for years, through the end of $\blacksquare$ , obligating EOG to purchase $\blacksquare$ tons of sand annually.
-Id. $\P$ 3(a).
+Additionally, the Sand Purchase Agreement remains in full force and effect for the purchase tons.